SkinnyDevi/MU-VR-Experience/README.md

 **Restriction: only one rating is allowed per video per user, meaning if the user rates the same video, the existing rating will be updated.*

 ### ORM
 As the ORM, Express JS uses Sequelize to communicate with our MySQL database.
-We first define our models inside of the ```./models``` directory, after we define the controllers inside ```./controllers``` directory.
+We first define our models inside of the ```./models``` directory using the tables defined previously, and after we define the controllers inside ```./controllers``` directory to manage how the information is sent, received and processed.

 ### API Documentation
 To further read on how to access the APIs end-points, please refer to the following links: